temtan/bmx2wav/README.md

 ﻿# BMX2WAV

-BMX2WAV is a program that converts BMS files to WAV or OGG files.
+BMX2WAV is a Windows program that converts BMS files to WAV or OGG files.

 ## Features